 Audition Requirements: Three arias that best demonstrate your abilities

 COAA/AEDO offers an international program for pianists who aspire to excel in the world of opera.
 Pianists gain experience as repetiteurs playing for masterclasses, musical rehearsals, staging rehearsals and private coachings with singers.
 In addition, pianists have the opportunity of working with our distinguished faculty pianists in private lessons and classes to become skilled in the art of vocal coaching and more proficient in operatic keyboard technique.
 This year we have the honour of welcoming back as our special guest internationally renowned pianist Martin Katz.
 This program provides an invaluable opportunity for pianists with a vocal accompanying background to further their training and prepare for professional opportunities in the operatic world.

 Audition Requirements: Two brief opera excerpts to be sung and played; Two arias to be performed with a singer; One short solo work.

-Assistant Director Fellowships
+Assistant Director and Conductor Fellowships

-COAA/AEDO is proud to also offer fellowships in stage direction for opera.
+COAA and AEDO are proud to also offer fellowships in stage direction for opera.
 Fellows have the opportunity to work closely alongside Artistic Directors, directing a number of scenes, assisting on all other scenes, or taking a primary directorial role in fully staged operas.
 The Directing Fellows have access to all of the COAA/AEDO activities, including work in movement, stage combat and professional development.
 In addition, the Assistant Directors receive one-on-one mentorship in developing and realizing their dramaturgical ideas.
 Working alongside an international team of directors and stage management, the Directing Fellows form an important part of this unique program.